 - Irregular patterns or anomalies in financial transactions

-Detecting money laundering and terrorist financing activity requires us to properly identify and authenticate our customers.
-Employees must report any suspicious activities to their leader.
-If they fail to do so, Economical may be exposed to the risk of legal sanction, financial penalties and reputational damage.
+Detecting money laundering and terrorist financing activity requires properly identifying and authenticating customers.
+Employees should report suspicious activity to their leader.
+If they fail to do so, Economical may be exposed to the risk of legal sanction, financial penalties, and reputational damage.

-Economical is or will be required under securities laws to provide the public with timely and periodic disclosure regarding Economical’s business and financial condition (such as quarterly and annual reports and materials for our annual general meeting).
-Economical provides additional disclosures to the public through quarterly press releases and may provide additional disclosures through analyst conference calls and other press releases and filings, as events warrant.
-All of those who participate in the preparation or dissemination of these disclosures, or who provide information that they know may be used in the preparation of these disclosures, have a legal and ethical duty to ensure that the disclosure is full, fair, accurate, timely and understandable.
-In addition, all employees are subject to the Public Disclosure Policy.
+Economical is or will be required under securities laws to provide the public with timely and periodic disclosure regarding Economical’s business and financial condition (such as quarterly and annual reports, and materials for the annual general meeting).
+Economical provides additional disclosures to the public through quarterly press releases and may provide additional disclosures through analyst conference calls and other press releases and filings.
+Employees who participate in the preparation or dissemination of these disclosures, or provide information used in the preparation of these disclosures, have a legal and ethical duty to ensure that the disclosure is full, fair, accurate, timely, and understandable.
+In addition, all employees are subject to the Disclosure Policy.

-Economical maintains disclosure controls and procedures designed to meet these disclosure obligations.
-If employees become aware that a public disclosure is not accurate, complete or timely or of a development that they believe may require disclosure, they should report the matter immediately.
+Economical maintains disclosure controls designed to meet these disclosure obligations.
+If employees become aware that a public disclosure is not accurate, complete, or timely, or become aware of a development that they believe may require disclosure, they should report the matter immediately.

-Each member company of Economical, and all people acting on its behalf, must obey the laws and regulations governing its businesses, as well as the policies and guidelines established by Economical.
+Each member company of Economical and all people acting on the company’s behalf must obey the laws and regulations governing our businesses, as well as the policies and guidelines established by Economical.

-The reputation of Economical and its employees is built on our daily interaction with our stakeholders and the public.
-Employees can all build Economical’s value by meeting the highest standards of professional conduct.
-Specifically, Economical and its employees co-operate with lawful investigations and inquiries by or on behalf of Economical, regulators, law enforcement agencies, external and internal auditors, and other investigators.
+Economical’s reputation is built on its daily interaction with stakeholders and the public.
+Employees can help build Economical’s value by meeting the highest standards of professional conduct.
+Specifically, co-operate with lawful investigations and inquiries by or on behalf of Economical, regulators, law enforcement agencies, external and internal auditors, and other investigators.
 Economical and its employees provide accurate and factual information to them, and do not mislead or attempt to improperly influence them.
-Economical and its employees do not tamper with any document to obscure the true nature of a transaction in Economical’s records or to impede or influence an audit, regulatory review or investigation.
-Such action may include a warning or letter of reprimand, demotion, loss of salary increase or bonus, suspension without pay, termination of employment for cause, and/or civil or criminal prosecution.
+Economical and its employees do not tamper with any document to obscure the true nature of a transaction in Economical’s records or to impede or influence an audit, regulatory review, or investigation.
+Such action may lead to appropriate corrective and/or disciplinary action that will be taken, up to and including termination of employment, and/or civil or criminal prosecution.